Jelly-RDF/jelly-rdf.github.io/docs/index.md

   <figcaption markdown style="max-width: 100%;">Deserialization (parsing) speed of a stream of RDF graphs or RDF datasets, averaged over 13 datasets (RiverBench 2.1.0 profile [`stream-mixed-rdfstar`](https://w3id.org/riverbench/v/2.1.0/profiles/stream-mixed-rdfstar), task [`stream-deserialization-throughput`](https://w3id.org/riverbench/v/2.1.0/tasks/stream-deserialization-throughput)).<br>* Partial results for RDF/XML and JSON-LD (some datasets not supported).<br>[More details about the benchmark](performance/index.md).</figcaption>
 </figure>

-## Commercial support
+## Commercial and community support

-**[NeverBlink](https://neverblink.eu)** provides commercial support services for Jelly, including implementing custom features, system integrations, implementations for new languages, benchmarking, and more.
+**[NeverBlink](https://neverblink.eu)** provides commercial support services for Jelly, including implementing custom features, system integrations, implementations for new frameworks, benchmarking, and more.

+Community support is available on the **[Jelly Discord chat](https://discord.gg/A8sN5XwVa5)**.

 ## See also